 We recently published an overarching anti-corruption policy which sets forth key anti-corruption elements found in many related policies, covering topics such as exercising due diligence before we engage international representatives or consultants, transparency in our books and records, and providing business courtesies.
 We also ensure that ongoing education programs, such as the FCPA (Foreign Corrupt Practices Act) Aware program available on this website, keep our employees knowledgeable and vigilant about risk in this area, and help ensure we remain faithful to our company values.

 Our anti-corruption program is supported by the most senior executives of the Company.
-As Chairman, I ensure that Raytheon’s anti-corruption initiatives are also reported regularly and reviewed with keen interest by the board of directors.
+As Chairman and CEO, I ensure that Raytheon’s anti-corruption initiatives are also reported regularly and reviewed with keen interest by the board of directors.
 Together, with our employees and others who represent us, we work to maintain a culture of integrity that will not be compromised.
 This website serves as an introduction to our anti-corruption initiatives and our unwavering commitment to ethical business conduct.

 A proud member of the Raytheon team,